yennanliu/CS_basics/system_design/real_time_pipeline/README.md

 Fronting Kafka  -> Router

 ```
+* Kafka is an open source, distributed messaging system that enables build real-time applications using streaming data.
+* Kafka buffers all data and serves them up to all following subscribers (Router in this pipeline)

 ```
 * 3)
+        ----> Scenario Generator
         ----> S3 ----> EMR ----> BI Tool
 Router	----> Elasticsearch/ Datadog
         ----> Consumer Kafka/ Stream Consumer(Spark/APP ...)

 ```

-* Router manage which data came from Kafka should forward to S3 or Elastic Search or Consumer Kafka
+* Router manage data came from Kafka and forward to S3 or Elastic Search or Consumer Kafka
 * S3 as datalake, storing all data from client side, including relative and non-relative data (schema-on-read)
 * EMR (Amazon Elastic MapReduce) runs scale computation on S3 data for reporting/analytics tasks
 * Elasticsearch for quick streaming data (event log for example) query.